Cardcaptor Sakura: Clear Card: Plot

-Due to her growing powers, Sakura has gained the ability to create new cards, often during times of great emotion, whose images represent her friends and loved ones.
-Syaoran's mother Yelan tells him of a prophecy that if Sakura's growing powers are left unchecked they could bring her disaster.
-Working with Eriol and the Sakura Cards, Syaoran takes possession of them for Sakura's safety despite the fact that he endangered himself by doing this.
-Syaoran keeps these things secret from Sakura, often acting withdrawn as a result of his guilt, but eventually reveals all.
-Syaoran returned to Japan to prevent his mother's prophecy from coming true; knowing that Sakura has not yet learnt to control her powers; with him and Eriol having known people who have suffered as a result of their powers.
-Sakura suspects sadly that Syaoran only returned sooner than he said he would in the last letter he wrote to her out of the sake of his mission and not out of love for and wanting to be with her, but she is reassured when Syaoran reveals to Sakura that his mission was only part of the reason he returned sooner; he just wanted to see her again as soon as possible.
-Knowing that Kaito (whose magic makes him appear different to his actual, unknown age) is a sorcerer, Syaoran tries to reveal this to Sakura, but Kaito places a spell on Syaoran to prevent him from mentioning his name to her (Sakura later breaks the spell).
-At moments when Kaito's cover is blown, he uses time magic to revert things back to how they were before.
-As time progresses it is revealed that Kaito not only knows about Sakura's double-life as a Cardcaptor but also her ability to create new cards (explaining his reason for moving to Tomoeda) and has been causing the magical incidents so that Sakura can create a card that he needs for an unknown, mysterious purpose.
+Due to her growing powers, Sakura gains the ability to create new cards, and Syaoran's mother Yelan tells him of a prophecy that if Sakura's growing powers are left unchecked they could bring her disaster.
+Working with Eriol and the Sakura Cards, Syaoran takes possession of them for Sakura's safety and eventually reveals all to her.
+Learning that Kaito (whose magic makes him appear different to his actual, unknown age) is a sorcerer, Syaoran tries to reveal this as well to Sakura, but Kaito places a spell on Syaoran to prevent him from doing so, which Sakura later breaks.
+Kaito knows about Sakura's ability to create new cards, and has been causing the magical incidents so that Sakura can create a card that he needs for an unknown purpose.